typedb/typedb-docs/_09-query/02-get-query.md

 This query returns 10 instances of type `person` starting from the 100th youngest person.

 ## Summary
 A `get` query is used to extract knowledge out of the knowledge graph by describing the desired result in the preceding `match` clause.
-We use the modifiers `limit`, `order by` and `offset` to retireve a an optionally ordered subset of the matched instances.
+We use the modifiers `limit`, `order by` and `offset` to retireve an optionally ordered subset of the matched instances.

 Next, we will learn how to [insert data](/docs/query/insert-query) into a Grakn knowledge graph.